ma-santoso/Web-Speech-API/README.md

 * Reorganized project files

 **20161008**:
+* Removed all webpage files
+* Created an alpha branch and made it a default branch
 * Added a working native host (written in c++)
 * Changed behavior of how apps are launched
 * Removed all the old temporary hosts (*sh files)